 Step 3: Integrate and set up the SDK with your app

-- Download the Google Mobile ads (GMA) SDK.
+- Download the Google Mobile ads (GMA) SDK for Android or iOS.

 - Use the Android or iOS quick start guides in the developer documentation to integrate the GMA SDK into your app.